zebrastealer/art-api-exam/README.md

 ### Step 4 - Start the API

 - Everything should be configured for you to start the API.
-From the termianl or cmd prompt run the following:
+From the terminal or cmd prompt run the following:

 ```
 npm start